The Culture & Architecture

 12:30 pm ~ Lunch at Felix’s at the Lakefront

 We will stop at Felix’s Restaurant and Oyster Bar for a true taste of New Orleans’ seafood tradition.
 Ask any New Orleanian where their dad or grandpa took them for their first oysters.
 The answer is always Felix’s.
-Back in the 1940’s, Felix’s created a place where oyster-lovers could ‘belly up to the bar’ and have the freshest oysters shucked right in front of them becaming a New Orleans’ institution that drew a devoted local, national and international following.
+Back in the 1940s, Felix’s created a place where oyster lovers could ‘belly up to the bar’ and have the freshest oysters shucked right in front of them, becoming a New Orleans institution that attracted a devoted local, national, and international following.
 It offers a casual, lively atmosphere on Lake Pontchartrain.

 Felix’s Restaurant & Oyster Bar